 - When these support systems of the joint start to change and wear down, the joint becomes less and less able to absorb the natural shocks of your horse moving along, and the joints start to become inflamed.

 - The surfaces of the joints can also change their alignment, creating unevenness and pressure points.
 For some horses, arthritis can be brought on or exacerbated by previous accidents that affect that joint or the surrounding areas.

-- There is no cure for arthritis, but there are lots of things you can do.
+- There is no cure for arthritis, but you can do many things.
 The primary objective is to reduce the inflammation in your horse’s joints, so that you can help him be comfortable and healthy.
 The earlier you can find arthritis, the better.

 - Most horses in the very early stages of arthritis won’t hold up a sign or send you an email in all caps.
 The early signs of arthritis are quite subtle, and you might notice the following:

 - Difficulty under saddle.
 This is a huge and broad category, but it could include a shorter stride, unwillingness to move forward or away from your leg, a hollow back, balking at jumps, taking much longer to warm up, and stiffness as you start your ride.